ThunderTube/torrent-tests/notes.md

   .catch(console.error);
 ```

-The subtitles links can directly be used on the client side and put into the `src` attribut of the [track tag](https://developer.mozilla.org/fr/docs/Web/HTML/Element/track).
+The subtitles links can directly be used on the client side and be put into the `src` attribute of the [track tag](https://developer.mozilla.org/fr/docs/Web/HTML/Element/track).